Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 \subsection{Ruling out the case that $\lam$ is a foliation}

 Conceivably, $\lam$ could be a foliation, we deal with this possibility first.

 \begin{proposition} $\lam$ cannot be a foliation. \end{proposition}

 \begin{proof} Suppose by way of contradiction that $\lam$ is a foliation.
 Then $\lam$ is a foliation transverse to $\ls$ and intersecting its leaves in geodesics.
 This was analyzed in detail by Calegari in \cite{Cal1}, section 4.
 He proved that there is what is called a {\em funnel leaf} $E$ in $\wls$.
-This means that all the leaves of $\wl \cap E$ (which are all geodesics in $E$) have a common ideal point in $S^1(E)$.
+This means that all the leaves of $\wl \cap E$ (which are all geodesics in $E$) have a common ideal point in $S^1(E)$, called the funnel point of $\wl \cap E$.

-We now have two funnel foliations in $E$: one which is given by leaves of $\wl \cap E$ and is denoted by $\W_{\lam}$ and one which is given by the flow lines of $\wwp$ in $E$ denoted by $\Wp$.
+We now have two funnel foliations in $E$: one which is given by leaves of $\wl \cap E$ and is denoted by $\fol_{\lam}$ and one which is given by the flow lines of $\wwp$ in $E$ denoted by $\fol_{\wwp}$.
 Both of these foliation are by geodesics.

-Let $x_1$ be the funnel point of $\W_L$ and $x_2$ be the funnel point of $\Wp$.
+Let $x_1$ be the funnel point of $\fol_{\lam}$ and $x_2$ be the funnel point of $\fol_{\wwp}$ in $E$.
 They may or may not be the same point (we want to show they are the same point).
 Let now $x$ be a point in $S^1(E)$ distinct from both $x_1, x_2$ and $I$ an open interval in $S^1(E)$ containing $x$ and whose closure is disjoint from $x_1, x_2$.
 The geodesics with one ideal point in $x_1$ and another in $y \in I$ are asymptotic in the $y$ direction to the geodesics with one ideal point in $x_2$ and the other in $y$.
-The first is a leaf of $\Wl$ and the second is a leaf of $\Wp$.
-So there are disks $D_i$ in $E$ of radii converging to infinity where the directions of $\Wl$ and $\Wp$ in $D_i$ are less than $1/i$ from each other throughout $D_i$.
+The first is a leaf of $\fol_{\lam}$ and the second is a leaf of $\fol_{\wwp}$.
+This happens not at a single point $y$ but at every point $y$ in $I$.
+It follows that there are disks $D_i$ in $E$ of radii converging to infinity where the directions of $\fol_{\lam}$ and $\fol_{\wwp}$ in $D_i$ are less than $1/i$ from each other throughout $D_i$.
 Up to a subsequence and deck translations we obtain a leaf $F$ of $\wls$ so that the foliations $\wl \cap F$ and $\wwp|_{F}$ are the same.

-Since $M$ is atoroidal, then every leaf of $\ls$ is dense.
-It now follows that for every leaf $G$ of $\wls$, the foliations $\wl \cap G$ and $\wwp|_{G}$ are the same.
-In particular this shows that if $L$ is a leaf of $\wl$, then the foliation induced by $\wls \cap L$ has all leaves which are flow lines.
+Since $M$ is atoroidal, $\Phi$ is transitive.
+It now follows that for every leaf $L$ of $\wls$, the foliations $\wl \cap L$ and $\wwp|_{L}$ are the same.
+In particular this shows that if $W$ is a leaf of $\wl$, then the foliation induced by $\wls \cap W$ has all leaves which are flow lines.

 This is a contradiction to the properties of walls.
 This contradiction shows that $\lam$ cannot be a foliation and finishes the proof of the proposition. \end{proof}